 Unit.)
 The concept of statement is associated especially with imperative programming; in pure functional programming, the concept of expression usually suffices.
 In O1’s materials, this term is seldom used.

 - staattinen 1) involving or present in program code; determinable from program code without running it; defined fully by program code; non-dynamic, unchanging; 2) associated with a class rather than its individual instances ¶ There’s a duality to computer programs: they can be thought of as both static and dynamic; see, e.g., Chapters 1.2 and 2.1.
 Things that happen at runtime, such as the inputs the program receives from its user, can’t impact on the program’s static aspect.
 See also static type.

 - static type

 - staattinen tyyppi the data type of a piece of program code, which can be determined and checked statically, without running the program ¶ In statically typed languages such as Scala, expressions and variables have static types.
-For instance, the static type of a Scala variable constrains the values that can be assigned to a variable: an attempted assignment produces a compile-time error message if the source expression has an incompatible static :gl:`type compatible <incompatible static type compatible>` with the variable.
+For instance, the static type of a Scala variable constrains the values that can be assigned to a variable: an attempted assignment produces a compile-time error message if the source expression is not type compatible with the variable.
 See Chapters 7.2 and 7.3 and cf. dynamic type.

 - statically typed